Skip to content

 PvP combo: 3,800 damage • Raid burst: 1.5M • Grinding: 270 NPC/min

-Dough's awakening rework brought it back to the top.
-Stuns are reliable, the AoE is wide, and the Magma counter that used to break it is now manageable thanks to the Update 30 balance pass.
+Dough's awakening rework brought it all the way back to the top.
+When I first tried Dough after the rework I honestly didn't expect much — but the stuns are reliable, the AoE is genuinely wide, and the Magma counter that used to completely break it is now manageable thanks to the Update 30 balance pass.
+Solid pick that won't let you down.

 #5 — Gas (S)